 Free Competition is the constitutional principle governed by art.
-170, item IV, of the Brazilian Federal Constitution – CF1, which purpose is to protect the market, restraining the “abuse of economic power that pursues market control, competition elimination and arbitrary increase of profits”.
+170, item IV, of the Brazilian Federal Constitution – CF 1, which purpose is to restrain the “abuse of economic power that pursues market control, competition elimination and arbitrary increase of profits”.
 Therefore, it is the State’s duty to look after the prevention/restraint of abusive practices performed by market agents with dominant position when such practices may adversely affect the free competition.

 Law No. 4,137/1962 – first Brazilian Antitrust Law – was strongly influenced by the North-American regulations and remained in force for almost thirty (30) years.
 Despite it, it was scarcely applied, as the institutional structure that it created was quite inoperative.

-However, given some inefficiencies associated with the existence of overlapping agencies, the discussions about the merger notification thresholds, among others, it became urgent to discuss changes in the legislation, which led to its complete reform.
+However, given some inefficiencies associated with the existence of overlapping agencies, as well as the discussions about the merger notification thresholds, among others, it became urgent to discuss changes in the legislation, which led to its complete reform.

 27.2.
 Brazilian Competition Defense System – SBDC3

 SBDC is formed by (i) CADE and (ii) the Secretariat for the Promotion of Productivity and Competition Advocacy – SEPRAC, subordinated to the Ministry of Economy, which succeeded the extinguished Secretariat for Economic Monitoring (“SEAE”), each one with different roles, as further detailed below.

 27.2.1 Administrative Council for Economic Defense – CADE

 CADE is the main body in charge of the protection of the free competition in Brazil, responsible for the instruction of administrative proceedings related to violations against the economic order, as well as for the analysis of mergers (these competences belonged to former SDE – Secretariat of Economic Law and SEAE still under Law No. 8,884/1994).